 Crystal Lake Cave is on the National Register of Historic Places and was designated a State Preserve in 1967.
 The Crystal Lake Cave has one entrance that leads to an underground stream that flows through it; this watercourse became known as “Crystal Creek” after flowing from the sinkholes atop Crystal Lake.

-The underlying rock formations determined the route of these two waterways, and the cave was formed as a result of dissolved limestone seeping through cracks in these rocks.
+The underlying rock formations determined the route of these two waterways, and the cave was formed due to dissolved limestone seeping through cracks in these rocks.

 See Related: Do Hotels Take Cash?